-Prof. Andreas Hoeft, Founding Dean for Medicine at EDU
+Prof. Andreas Hoeft, Late Founding Dean for Medicine at EDU

 “Over twenty years ago, Maastricht University “invented” the integrated curriculum and set up a reform-oriented, visionary and innovative medical programme.
 We at EDU are now going one step further with our digital campus, making medical education ready for the digital age while at the same time strengthening practical training from the first trimester onwards.”

 Scope and content of supervision in accordance with the EU Recognition Directive 2005/36/EC